Bias and Discrimination in School

 “Attitudes Toward Difference: The Riddle Scale,” handout distributed by GLSEN Omaha with an adaptation of Dr. Dorothy Riddles’ Scale of Homophobia, 1987.
 Note: This continuum considers tolerance and acceptance to be negative attitudes, just above repulsion and pity.
 Positive attitudes include support, admiration, appreciation, and nurturance at the highest level.
 Although originally focused on attitudes toward homosexuals, I believe the scale applies to attitudes toward other types of “differences” as well.

-Click here for the complete bibliography of this book, or for additional details about the footnotes above.
+See the complete bibliography of this book, or for additional details about the footnotes below.

 Other excerpts from Creating Emotionally Safe Schools: